Sea salt has some benefits – but probably won’t lower your sodium content one bit.

 “The minute amounts of trace minerals found in sea salt are easily obtained from other healthy foods,” Johnson said.
 “Sea salt also generally contains less iodine than table salt.
 Iodine has been added to table salt since the 1920s to prevent the iodine-deficiency disease goiter.”

 The next time you find yourself choosing between sea salt and table salt, remember that it’s probably mostly a matter of letting your tastebuds decide.
-But whichever option you choose, keep in mind that both contain the same amount of sodium, and remember that the American Heart Association recommends limiting sodium intake to no more than 1,500 milligrams a day.
+But whichever option you choose, keep in mind that both usually contain the same amount of sodium, and remember that the American Heart Association recommends limiting sodium intake to no more than 1,500 milligrams a day.